instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 ----------

-## Pro Tip: The Metro Hack (2025)
+## Pro Tip: The Metro Hack

-The Pune Metro Aqua Line (Vanaz to Ramwadi) is now fully operational—and it’s a game changer for students.
+The Pune Metro Aqua Line (Vanaz to Ramwadi) is now fully operational, according to [Pune Metro Rail](https://www.punemetrorail.org/) Corporation Ltd (PMRCL).

 Why this matters:
 You no longer need to live right next to your college.